jdede/inet-showcases/docs/visualizer/networknode/index.md

 ### Visualization on a 3D scene

+TODO: in OSG view mode Y axis starts in the opposite direction

 `NetworkNodeOsgVisualizer` is responsible for displaying nodes on a 3D scene.
 (In this version of INET, `IntegratedVisualizer.osgVisualizerType` must be set to `IntegratedOsgVisualizer` for visualizing nodes in 3D, because this parameter